piratesss/piratesss/README.md

 ### Hello, I'm Shubham a web developer and a designer.

-## I work with Javascript (ReactJS) and have professional experience as a front-end developer.
-## Alongside programming I also make prototypes with Figma.
+## Experienced software engineer who specializes in the front end development, comfortable with ReactJS, NextJS and expressJS.

 <hr/>